srijitseal/DILI/README.md

 ## Citation
 If you use DILI Predictor in your work, please cite:

-Improved Early Detection of Drug-Induced Liver Injury by Integrating Predicted in vivo and in vitro Data; Srijit Seal, Dominic P. Williams, Layla Hosseini-Gerami, Ola Spjuth, Andreas Bender bioRxiv 2024.01.10.575128; doi: https://doi.org/10.1101/2024.01.10.575128
+Improved Early Detection of Drug-Induced Liver Injury by Integrating Predicted in vivo and in vitro Data; Srijit Seal, Dominic P. Williams, Layla Hosseini-Gerami, Manas Mahale, Anne E. Carpenter, Ola Spjuth, Andreas Bender bioRxiv 2024.01.10.575128; doi: https://doi.org/10.1101/2024.01.10.575128

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.